Auditorio Monte do Gozo

+Notable Performances

 Auditorio Monte do Gozo has been the venue for major music acts to appear in Santiago de Compostela.
 In its first year it saw the Bruce Springsteen and the "Other Band" Tour.
 In subsequent years came such as The Rolling Stones in 1999 on their Bridges to Babylon Tour.
 With 2004 being another Jubilee Year, the Xacobeo Festival was held over several days in July, with Bob Dylan, The Cure, and David Bowie all slated to appear (the last of whom cancelled due to illness).
 The summer also saw the Red Hot Chili Peppers on their By the Way Tour.
 Following that year, the venue was not used for concerts again until the 2007 Amar es Combatir Tour by Maná.
 Xacobeo Festival returned for a Holy Year again in August 2010, featuring Muse, Pet Shop Boys, and Jónsi.
 The site has been used for other music festivals as well, such as MTV Galicia 2010, which headlined Arcade Fire and Echo & the Bunnymen.

 A Bruce Springsteen and the E Street Band show on their 2009 Working on a Dream Tour at the Monte Do Gozo was marred by disorganized security and overbooking by the promoter, leaving some of the approximately 40,000 ticket holders unable to get in.
 Dozens of complaints against the promoter were filed to police, city, and consumer authorities the following day.
 Ticket availability for the Xacobeo and MTV Galicia festivals the following year were consequently limited to 25,000 people.

 The effect of Auditorio Monte do Gozo's existence on Santiago de Compostela has been enough for The New York Times to write, in 2004, "Christian pilgrims and pop stars. ...
 This city in northwest Spain is full of contradictions, especially in a Jubilee year like this one, when David Bowie, Bob Dylan and other modern idols will descend upon the city's ancient squares."